mnarasimhan02/WeSport/README.md

 ## V2.0 updates

 * Check park/ground information including address, rating and location and a photo of the play area
-* One on one chat with nearby by user.
+* One on one chat with nearby by userModel.
 Coordinate games with other nearby WeSport users.
 * Add a game for an upcoming match in the app to your calendar
 * Invite other players (email/mobile number) to join the game.